linuxg33k76/bdc_tool/README.md

 PySimpleGUI: *pip install PySimpleGui*

 **Note**  This may require python-tk package to work (Linux or WSL applications).
+Mac OS will require brew to be installed and the package python-tk@<Python version> to be installed first!
 I have not tested on Windows 10/11 ... yet!

 Follow GUI prompts to configure input files, output file, and distance values.